 1. Want a down and dirty whirlwind?
 Here's our suggestion for three days of fun.

-2. Go to the new-and-improved American Girl Place in Rockefeller Center.
+2. Go to American Girl HQ, American Girl Place in Rockefeller Center.

 3. Head uptown to the Bronx Zoo, which is big enough to merit a few trips a year.
 (Come back for the Treetop Adventure and Nature Trek—complete with zipline!.)

-4. Head to the Museum of the Moving image for a great exhibit dedicated to Jim Henson and all his creatures, as well as a gif elevator, movie screenings, amazing memorabilia from the big and small screens, and more.
+4. Visit the Museum of the Moving image for a great exhibit dedicated to Jim Henson and all his creatures, (it just reopened following a pandemic pause) as well as a gif elevator, movie screenings, amazing memorabilia from the big and small screens, and more.

 10. Explore the Financial District, from Battery Park to boat rides, a free museum, the Daring Girl, and the space-age Oculus.